aerospike-community/aerospike-time-series-client/README.md

 Maximum temperature is 9.900
 ```

-Note we could alternatively have used the batch call
+Note we could alternatively have used the batch put operation, which 'puts' all the points in a single operation.

 ```java
 // Create an array of DataPoints